ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Re-using tasks as handlers
 ==========================

 You can also use includes and imports in the :ref:`handlers` section of a playbook.
 For instance, if you want to define how to restart Apache, you only have to do that once for all of your playbooks.
-You might make a ``restarts.yml`` that looks like:
+You might make a ``restarts.yml`` file that looks like:

 .. code-block:: yaml